Health and Productivity Management Initiatives

 SUMCO believes that maintaining good mental health among employees leads to the development of a workplace environment where employees meet the high demands of customers, be highly productive and work with vitality.
 As a part of the primary prevention of mental health issues, since 2003 SUMCO has been operating and assessing workplace environment improvement activities as part of its occupational safety and health management system (OSHMS).

-In addition, based on the results of stress checks conducted regarding workplace environment improvements at each workplace, we have each employee exchange feedback aimed at improvements to be made within the workplace, decide on and implement action items, and post collections of effective initiatives as good practices on the company intranet site.
+In addition, based on the results of stress checks conducted regarding workplace environment improvements at each workplace, we have each employee exchange feedback aimed at improvements to be made within the workplace, decide on and implement action items, and post effective initiatives on the company intranet site.

 Main Action Items